 It was in the driveway where my now husband and I had our first kiss.

 It was at the foot of my mama’s bed that we would have long talks about life, love, and hurt.

 It was at the table in the kitchen where I found out that my parents were being transferred four hours away.

 It was in the lower level of this home where my daughter and I shared a bed even though she had a perfectly adorable bedroom upstairs because we just wanted to be together each night.

-It is on the deck of this house where many stories were told, many dreams were whispered, lots of laughs were had.
+It is on the deck of this house where many stories were told, many dreams were whispered, I had lots of laughs.